falkirks/TeamShog/README.md

 ## Description
 [![Koding Hackathon](/assets/badge.png?raw=true "Koding Hackathon")](https://koding.com/Hackathon)

 Reading legal documents sucks.
 Finding legal documents is just as bad.
 We aim to solve both of those issues (theme 3) in an interactive and creative way.
 A crawler is used to find "legalish" links.
-The link destinations are then scrutinized by Alyien and our own data extractor.
+The link destinations are then scrutinized by Aylien and our own data extractor.
 This enables speedy discovery of legal documents and also heightened comprehension of those documents.
 ## Screenshots
 ![1](/assets/screenshot1.png?raw=true "Koding Hackathon")
 ![2](/assets/screenshot2.png?raw=true "Koding Hackathon")